Skip to main content

 Elimination is FUN.
 It is SO much fun!
 Students use their imagination in a way that they are rarely allowed in school.
 A game can take a very, very long time if you have a large class--and your students will be begging you to play.
 Think I'm lying?
 Just give it a shot.

 Note to the reader: I have edited this post to remove several suggestions for how to play this game in ways that are connected to content.
 In the handful of years since I wrote the original post, I have come to know that all of the suggestions that I originally offered (ex: immigration) are harmful because they are taking issues in which humans are suffering and using them for a class' entertainment, and I thank Dorie Conlon Perugini for drawing attention to that section of this blog post.
 There are indeed many ways to play an Elimination game with culturally or topically connected roles, but the suggestions that I offered in the original version of this post were highly problematic options.
 As you read this blog, keep in mind that there are over 800 posts, and some are 10 years old.
 I don't even remember much of the content that is on this blog!
-When you see a problematic suggestion, leave a comment or reach out to be directly!
+When you see a problematic suggestion, reach out to me directly!
 I'm very grateful for those calls to attention so that we can keep learning and growing together.

 Join our newsletter